 Share-Net Bangladesh and Share-Net International will host their second annual Co-Creation Conference, “Engaging in Knowledge Translation Together”.
-The conference will take place from 25th to 29th of January 2021.
+The conference will take place from 25th to 28th of January and the 3rd of February 2021.
 This year the conference will be completely online giving people all around the world the opportunity to join.

-This innovative, dynamic event will be a working conference where participants will develop concrete and evidence informed knowledge products that will be used for influencing policy and practice at country level.
+This innovative, dynamic event will be a working conference where participants will develop concrete and evidence-informed knowledge products that will be used for influencing policy and practice at the national and global level.

 The second edition of the Co-Creation Conference will evolve around the topic SRHR for Adolescents and Youth.